Voters Decide: The Hispanic Vote 2024 — Abortion, Generational Divide, Misinformation and Other To

 CBS News Miami's Eliott Rodriguez is taking a closer look at the Latino vote in South Florida, as the 2024 presidential primaries approach in an at-times — contentious discussion between supporters on both sides of the political spectrum.

-In the first half of the final panel discussion, Rodriguez asks panelists about how Latino Americans view various topics, such as abortion, the generational divide and misinformation.
+In the second half of the final panel discussion, Rodriguez asks panelists about how Latino Americans view various topics, such as abortion, the generational divide and misinformation.